 You can finish the work-study contract while you still qualify for education benefits, and

 You’re using one of these VA education benefits:

-- Post-9/11 GI Bill (Veterans and family members using transferred benefits)
+- Post-9/11 GI Bill (for Veterans or for family members using transferred benefits)

-- Montgomery GI Bill Active Duty (MGIB-AD) and Selected Reserve (MGIB-SR)
+- Montgomery GI Bill Active Duty (MGIB-AD) or Selected Reserve (MGIB-SR)